Magerit: First steps (2005)

 Magerit was created as a collaboration between Technical University of Madrid and IBM.
 The computer is housed in the newly created CeSViMa.
 This first version had only 124 nodes and was housed temporarily in the Computer Science School of Madrid.
 The funding was provided by the Spanish Ministry of Education and Science and the Autonomous Region of Madrid.

 Joining the Spanish Supercomputer Network (2006–2007)

-Late 2006 CeSViMa joins Spanish Supercomputing Network (Red Española de Supercomputación or RES in Spanish) and the supercomputer was upgraded.
+In late 2006 CeSViMa joined Spanish Supercomputing Network (Red Española de Supercomputación or RES in Spanish) and the supercomputer was upgraded.
 The new configuration has 1204 nodes reaching a speed of 14 TFLOPS.
 This is considered the first version due to its inclusion in the TOP500 list in the 34th position, the second best position of a Spanish supercomputer in the list.

 In 2007 the first users from the access committee of Spanish Supercomputing Network (the agreement makes that the Network can schedule the use of the 68% of the resources) and users managed at local (CeSViMa) access committee (using the other 32%).